nmoore14/dev_projects/dev/ideas/ecommerce.md

 ### Desktop App
 - Cross Platform: Developed in C++ and/or Java and/or Python
+- Desktop tool for creating marketing campaigns, such as email blasts and social media posts.

 ### Mobile App
 - Developed using either native language (Java/Swift) or using Dart and Flutter. (iOS and Android)
+- Scan you physical inventory to update your stores inventory.
+- Take pictures to create marketing campaigns.

 ### Custom POS APIs
 - API for connecting an existing POS system to the inventory and customer system.